Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Regularly massaging the scalp with castor oil, coconut oil, or argan oil can stimulate blood circulation and strengthen hair roots.

-Scalp massage, when practiced regularly, can play a crucial role in preventing hair loss.
+Scalp massage, when practiced regularly, can play a decisive role in preventing hair loss.

-It stimulates blood circulation, thereby ensuring an optimal supply of nutrients and oxygen to the hair follicles, which can strengthen the roots and promote hair growth.
+It stimulates blood circulation, thus ensuring an optimal supply of nutrients and oxygen to the hair follicles, which can strengthen the roots and promote hair growth.

 Incorporating vegetable oils, such as castor oil, coconut oil, or argan oil, as well as essential oils like rosemary or lavender oil, can enhance the effectiveness of the massage.

-Rosemary oil is known for its stimulating properties, while lavender provides a soothing effect, reducing inflammation and irritation of the scalp.
+Rosemary oil is known for its stimulating properties, while lavender provides a soothing effect, reducing inflammation and scalp irritation.

-In addition to its direct benefits for hair health, scalp massage provides a moment of relaxation, helping to reduce stress, which is often responsible for hair loss.
-Adopting this routine several times a week or even daily can transform the health of your hair while offering you a wellness break.
+In addition to its direct benefits on hair health, scalp massage offers a moment of relaxation, helping to reduce stress, which is often responsible for hair loss.
+Adopting this routine several times a week or even daily can transform the health of your hair while providing you with a wellness break.

 3. Use natural products

-The use of natural hair products can make a real difference in preventing hair loss.
+Using natural hair care products can make a real difference in preventing hair loss.

 Unlike traditional formulas, which often contain sulfates, parabens, and other potentially harmful chemicals, natural products are gentle on the scalp and hair.

-By favoring shampoos and conditioners made from natural ingredients, the risk of irritation or drying of the scalp, which can sometimes accelerate hair loss, is eliminated.
+By favoring shampoos and conditioners made from natural ingredients, the risk of irritation or scalp dryness, which can sometimes accelerate hair loss, is eliminated.

-Ingredients like aloe vera, jojoba oil, or shea butter are not only moisturizing but also strengthen the natural barrier of the scalp, thereby promoting healthy hair growth.
+Ingredients like aloe vera, jojoba oil, or shea butter are not only moisturizing but also strengthen the scalp's natural barrier, thus promoting healthy hair growth.

 Moreover, by avoiding chemical residues left by conventional products, hair is more likely to remain strong, shiny, and resilient.